Yellow River: Tributaries

+The lower reaches of the Yellow River have no tributaries.

 Characteristics

 The Yellow River is notable for the large amount of silt it carries—1.6 billion tons annually at the point where it descends from the Loess Plateau.
 If it is running to the sea with sufficient volume, 1.4 billion tons are carried to the sea per year.
-One estimate gives 34 kilograms of silt per cubic meter as opposed to 10 for the Colorado and 1 for the Nile.
+One estimate gives 34 kilograms of silt per cubic meter, as opposed to 10 for the Colorado and 1 for the Nile.